mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2020

+1. Wei, C., Wang, H., Shen, W., & Yuille, A. (2020).
+Co2: Consistent contrast for unsupervised visual representation learning. *arXiv preprint arXiv:2010.02217*.

+   - introduces a consistency regularization term into the current contrastive learning framework.
+     - addressing the problem of treating all as equal negatives (class collision problem)
+     - Figure 1 (b) summarizes the method.
+       - Equation 2,3,4 (very easy idea)
+   - takes the corresponding similarity of a positive crop as a pseudo label, and encourages consistency between these two similarities
+   -  view this instance discrimination task from the perspective of semi-supervised learning.

-1. Cai, T. T., Frankle, J., Schwab, D. J., & Morcos, A. S. (2020).
+2. Cai, T. T., Frankle, J., Schwab, D. J., & Morcos, A. S. (2020).
 Are all negatives created equal in contrastive instance discrimination?. arXiv preprint arXiv:2010.06682.

    - divided negatives by their difficulty for a given query
      - studied which difficulty ranges were most important for learning useful representations (how?)

    - a small minority of negatives (hardest 5%—were) both necessary and sufficient for the downstream task to reach full accuracy

    - The hardest 0.1% of negatives are unnecessary and sometimes detrimental

    - Hypothesis:  there may be unexploited opportunities to reduce CID computation for any particular query, only a small fraction of the negatives are necessary

    - To compute the difficulty for a set of negatives given a particular query, the dot product between the normalized contrastive-space embedding of each negative with the normalized contrastive-space embedding of the query
        - Hard negatives are more semantically similar to the query